 - Peace Lily – Peace lily is a graceful, resilient plant with shiny, dark leaves.
 White blooms appear in early summer and often bloom sporadically throughout the year.
 Bright indirect light is best, but low light will do in a pinch.
 Avoid bright, direct light that is too strong.

 Houseplants for Non Gardeners

 Okay, so you’re not really a gardener but would like some greenery indoors.
 Here are some easy plants to try:

-- Begonias – These spectacular plants are available in a variety of sizes, shapes, form and colors.
+- Begonias – These spectacular plants are available in a variety of sizes, shapes, forms, and colors.
 They are grown primarily for their stunning foliage, but some are appreciated for their delicate blooms.
-Begonias grow fast, but if they become too long and leggy, pinch off a stem or two, pot it up and you’ll soon have a brand new plant.
+Begonias grow fast, but if they become too long and leggy, pinch off a stem or two, pot it up, and you’ll soon have a brand-new plant.

-- Chinese Evergreen – Easy care houseplants include Chinese evergreen, a full, distinctive plant with foliage of green, silver and gray.
-This forgiving plant is so adaptable that it grows in medium or low light, reaching heights of up to 3 feet.
+- Chinese Evergreen – Easy care houseplants include Chinese evergreen, a full, distinctive plant with foliage of green, silver, and gray.
+This forgiving plant is so adaptable that it grows in medium or low light, reaching heights of up to 3 feet (1 m.).

-- Grape Ivy – This sturdy vine creates a lush, mounded appearance when planted in a hanging basket.
-The vines extend to lengths of 6 feet, but an occasional pruning keeps it neat and tidy.
+- Grape Ivy – The sturdy grape ivy vine creates a lush, mounded appearance when planted in a hanging basket.
+The vines extend to lengths of 6 feet (2 m.), but an occasional pruning keeps it neat and tidy.

-- ZZ Plant – This plant has a stunning almost a fake plant feel to it and is commonly seen in places like malls, airports and doctor’s offices.
-The reason for its use in these locations is because this plant can tolerate extremely little light and high levels of neglect.
+- ZZ Plant – This plant has a stunning, almost fake plant feel to it and is commonly seen in places like malls, airports, and doctor’s offices.
+The reason for its use in these locations is because ZZ plant can tolerate extremely little light and high levels of neglect.
 Even the most absent-minded owner would have a hard time killing this sturdy houseplant.